 Once you’ve reached the top, you’ll be treated to sweeping views of Texas Hill Country—and that’s not even the most impressive thing you’ll see.
 You’ll feel as though you have been transported to a whole new world as you explore the summit’s ultra-rare vernal pools.

 If you’ve got extra time, set up camp for an evening of stargazing.
 Enchanted Rock is a designated gold-tier, Dark Sky Park.
-It’s considered one of the best places to view shooting stars, constellations, and the Milky Way in Hill Country.
+It’s considered one of the most dazzling places to view shooting stars, constellations, and the Milky Way in Hill Country.

 Old Tunnel State Park